DataTools4Heart/DP-Clinical-ICL/README.md

 A user-friendly web application for generating clinical discharge summaries.
 This tool helps medical researchers create realistic patient discharge summaries while maintaining privacy.
 It uses artificial intelligence (specifically, In-Context Learning) and can apply privacy protection to the generated data.

+> **Important**: This application is designed to work with MIMIC-IV version 2.2.
+Other versions may not be compatible.

 > **Note for Technical Users**: This README provides user-friendly instructions focused on using the Streamlit web interface.
 If you want to understand the technical details, command-line usage, custom dataset format, or implementation details, please check [README_OLD.md](README_OLD.md).

 ## What You Need Before Starting